BrainSpawnInfosphere/kinect/README.md

     cd kinect/homebrew
     brew update
     brew install -v ./pcl.rb
-    brew uninstall libusb
-    brew install -v ./libusb-freenect.rb
+    brew install -v libusb
     brew install -v ./libfreenect.rb

-Note that the USB library used here is *not* the standard USB library but a patched version specifically used for the Kinect.
+Note that the USB library used here *is* the standard USB library and the patches for the Kinect are included in version 1.09.
 Also, this library will install over (replace) the standard USB library if you have installed it already.
 This is why it is uninstalled before installing libusb-freenect.